Lum1104/Computer-Vision-Note/DNN.md

 	Mat prob;

+    // why needed to do 10 for loop?

+    // If the image is transformed differently
-    // why needed to do 10 for loop? for (int i = 0; i < 10; i++) {
+    // the average result is more accurate through 10 cycles for (int i = 0; i < 10; i++) {
 		net.setInput(inputBlob, "data");
 		prob = net.forward("prob");